dorucioclea/skyalt/README.md

 - 3rd party can access your data
 <br/><br/>

-SkyAlt solves them with Local-first software(https://www.inkandswitch.com/local-first/).
+SkyAlt solves them with [Local-first software](https://www.inkandswitch.com/local-first/).
 The biggest advantages can be summarized as:
 - quick responses
 - works offline
 - ownership